dclelland/Gong/README.md

 ### Todo

 - Sort out MIDIPacketList
     - Figure out what to do about timestamps (this could be nicer - perhaps a MIDIEvent object to go with MIDIMessage...?)
+    - Perhaps simple send(message:timestamp:) and send(messages:timestamp:)...?
+(That won't work, separate timestamps requied)
 - Remove cruft (e.g. unnecessary throws statements)
 - Test out createDestination alongside createInput
 - CFDictionary stuff